 Michael did something very nice for me the other day and I wanted to do something nice in return.
-So while he was out running errands yesterday, I put together one of his all-time favorite meals, a Hawaiian Plate Lunch with Katsu chicken.
+So while he was out running errands yesterday, I put together one of his all-time favorite meals, a Katsu Chicken Hawaiian Plate Lunch.
 He loved this dish from the years he spent growing up in Oahu.

 I tried to make Katsu chicken only once before and it did not go well.
 The chicken was all wrong and the sauce was horrible.

 This time I relied on a jarred sauce, Bull Dog Brand, which Michael says is almost spot on taste-wise, to the Katsu sauce he grew up eating.
 I will try to make it from scratch again, but for now the jarred worked just fine.

 The thing that really showed the most improvement from my first attempt was the chicken.
 It was moist and tender on the inside with a perfectly light and crunchy outer crust.
 We couldn't stop eating it.